 You will need: matzah, maror, and charoset

-In Temple times, the Hillel sandwich included a slab of roasted meat from the Pascal lamb: together with matzah and maror, the sandwich represented the full Passover experience in one!
-Now, we just use maror and charoset on matzah to symbolise the original Passovers.
-Most people use a different type of maror from the one used previously – such as horseradish instead of lettuce.
+In Temple times, the Hillel sandwich included a slab of roasted meat from the Passover lamb sacrifice: together with matzah and maror, the sandwich represented the full Passover experience in one!
+Now, we just use bitter herbs and charoset on matzah to remind ourselves of that original Passover meal.
+Most people use a different type of bitter herb from the one used previously – such as horseradish instead of lettuce.

 You’ve finally arrived at the festive Pesach meal!
-It’s traditional to start the meal with a hard-boiled egg served in salt water; this represents the destroyed Temples submerged in our tears.
-Follow with feel-good festival food: classics include matzah ball soup and other traditional dishes like tzimmes, made from carrots cooked in a sweet sauce.
+It’s traditional in some communities to start the meal with a hard-boiled egg served in salt water; this represents the destroyed Temples submerged in our tears.
+Follow with feel-good festival food: classics include matzah ball soup and other traditional dishes like tzimmes, carrots cooked in a sweet sauce.

 What it means: literally “dessert” in Aramaic

-You will need: the larger half of your broken matzah from the Yachatz stage in the Seder
+You will need: the afikoman, the larger half of your broken matzah from the Yachatz stage in the Seder

 The larger part of the broken middle matzah from earlier is divided up between participants and eaten.
 It must be eaten by Jewish midnight (the middle of the night based on lunar hours, instead of the traditional solar clock) and is the last thing eaten during the night.